 Consequently, when it comes to movement in share prices, returns are generated for investors either through earnings-per-share growth, or a rising P/E ratio.
-In our view, the best investments are stocks that deliver a combination of growing EPS, an expanding P/E ratio, and dividends to boot.
+In our view, the best investments are stocks that deliver a combination of growing EPS, an expanding P/E ratio, and dividends.

 The Top 3 Value Stocks Today

-The following list represents our top 3 stock picks from the Value Stocks spreadsheet.
+The following list represents our top 3 stocks from the Value Stocks spreadsheet.
 The stocks on the list represent the 100 lowest forward P/E stocks in the Russell 2000.

-We believe these 3 stocks offer the highest total return potential over the next five years, due to a combination of a rising valuation multiple, future earnings growth, and dividends.
+These 3 stocks have the highest total return potential over the next five years from the Value Stocks sheet, due to a combination of a rising valuation multiple, future earnings growth, and dividends.
 Stock picks are ranked by 5-year expected annual return, in order of lowest to highest.